Design in the Solar System ,

 a perfect straight line.
 In reality, all of the planets orbits are reasonably

-of .25.
-When a planet follows an ellipse, it is close to the Sun at some
+of 0.25.)
+When a planet follows an ellipse, it is closer to the Sun at some

-times and farther from the Sun at other times.
+times than at other times.
 The point where it is closest

 to the Sun is called perihelion.
 The point where it is farthest away is